The Delicious Crescent

 This soup is naturally gluten free, vegetarian, egg free, soy free and grain free.
 Make sure to check labels of spices, harissa paste and vegetable broth for gluten, animal-derived products and other allergens.

-• Vegan: Substitute heavy cream or crème fraiche with a dairy-free alternative like coconut cream.
+• Vegan: Substitute heavy cream or crème fraiche with coconut cream.
 Make sure harissa is vegan friendly.
 Instead of goat cheese, try vegan cheese or dairy free yogurt.

 • Dairy Free: Use dairy free coconut cream instead of heavy cream, and try vegan cheese or dairy free yogurt in place of goat cheese.